Internal teaching grants recipients 2021-22

 Brenda McKenzie, associate professor of the practice in leadership, policy, and organizations; “Applying Developmental Understanding to Student Initiatives for Underserved Populations”

 Student development literature contains stories and theories of some student identity groups and fewer stories and theories regarding others.
 The purpose of this semester-long project in the Theories of Student Affairs course is to learn the stories of those students less visible in the student development literature, connect learning about theory to actual student stories, and apply learning to practice.
 This qualitative data gathering will then inform a proposed program or service based on developmental theory and interview/focus group analysis.
 This grant funding would allow for the development of additional support and resources for the students as they develop qualitative research skills and conduct their data gathering and analysis.
-Sound pedagogical design of this semester-long project will aid in enhancing students’ ability to connect theory-topractice, but will also reinforce the mindset that understanding students and their needs is critical to intentionally designed initiatives in their workplace following graduation.
+Sound pedagogical design of this semester-long project will aid in enhancing students’ ability to connect theory-to practice, but will also reinforce the mindset that understanding students and their needs is critical to intentionally designed initiatives in their workplace following graduation.

 Ryan Middagh, assistant professor of jazz; “Jazz and Global Ensemble Recording of New Works”

 This proposal is for MUSE 1310: Jazz Ensemble: Big Band and MUSE 1340: Special Ensemble in Jazz and Global Music, to do an audio and video recording of new works, some by established jazz composers and some by students in the ensembles or larger Vanderbilt music community.
-This initiative will provide students an opportunity to gain better understanding of the audio and video recording processes, experience the creativity possible in a recording environment, and creates a capstone-style project for a performing ensemble.
+This initiative will provide students an opportunity to gain a better understanding of the audio and video recording processes, experience the creativity possible in a recording environment, and creates a capstone-style project for a performing ensemble.
 The repertoire that will be recorded is new and developing works, most of which is music composed by students in the class.
 This fall semester, we have been treating the ensembles as a laboratory for students to experiment with their compositions.
 Pieces are workshopped by faculty, reexamined, and adjusted in a way where students musically grow while maintaining creative autonomy.

 Patrick Murphy, senior lecturer in Spanish and Portuguese; “VR in World Languages”

 The goal of this project is to expose students to places, events and other cultural phenomenon in the Spanish speaking world using Virtual Reality.
 We will use Google Cardboard viewers to allow students to experience the world outside the classroom in 3D virtual reality and will amplify their senses to cultures outside of their own.
-Each student enrolled in Spanish 1103 will need a Google cardboard viewer in order to access the immersive experience in 360 degree virtual reality.
-We will explore places such as Macchu Picchu in Perú and participate in the Running of the Bulls in Spain among many other place and events.
+Each student enrolled in Spanish 1103 will need a Google Cardboard viewer in order to access the immersive experience in 360-degree virtual reality.
+We will explore places such as Macchu Picchu in Perú and participate in the Running of the Bulls in Spain among many other places and events.
 The cardboard viewers will allow students to see and experience culture outside of the traditional modes of textbooks and 2D video.

 Bethany Nickel, assistant professor of instrumental music education; “Music Classroom Technology Unit for MUED 3010”